How to avoid having to borrow money to pay bills

 While it can be tempting to pay insurance premiums monthly, many firms charge interest when you pay this way.
-It’s usually cheaper to pay in one lump sum upfront.
+It’s usually cheaper to pay in one lump sum upfront if you can.

 If you’re nearing the end of your broadband or mobile contract, try haggling with your provider.
 If you aren’t making progress, say that you’re considering leaving.
 Firms may pull out all the stops to try and keep you – meaning savings on your monthly or annual bills.
 Don’t be shy.
 Even a small discount can make a difference.

 If you’ve got balances sitting on a handful of cards, get a balance transfer card to pay off the debts on those old pieces of plastic.
-You can currently find balance transfer deals with 29 months interest-free, giving you oodles of time to clear what you owe.
-Watch out for fees for making a transfer, and make sure you clear the debt before the 0% period ends or you’ll get stung with a high rate of interest.
+You can currently find balance transfer deals with more than two years interest-free borrowing, giving you oodles of time to clear what you owe.

 If you’re struggling to make ends meet in a certain month, there’s nothing wrong with paying the minimum on your credit card.
 But if you only ever pay this amount, it will take you a long time to repay the full balance.